BlueArcherX/SmartPhoneGarageDoorOpener/README.md

 ### Prerequisites

 ### Blynk and WiFi Authentication
-You must recreate the src/sensitiveData.h file with your Blynk authentication token and your WiFi SSID and password.
+You must recreate the sensitiveData.h file in your includes path.
+This should contain your Blynk authentication token and your WiFi SSID and password as follows:

 ```
-//your Blynk auth token
+// Your Blynk auth token
 //char auth[] = "";

-//your WiFi SSID
+// Your WiFi SSID
 //char ssid[] = "";

-//your WiFi password
+// Your WiFi password
 //char pass[] = "";
 ```